 It all started with his participation in the Stansbury Park triathlon.
 The 23 mile mark of the 24.4 bicycle course is the exact point where his memory of incident ends.
 He’s not sure why it happened, but he went from 23 miles per hour to zero in a matter of seconds, causing him to crash and flip over the top of his bike.
 Despite being thrown at a high speed, he didn’t break any bones and barely even had a road rash, but his brain injury was significant.

-Entwistle was rushed to an area hospital, where the emergency room doctor—a physician trained at the University of Utah’s medical school—realized the extent of his injuries and recommended AirMed transport to U of U hospital.
+Entwistle was rushed to an area hospital, where the emergency room doctor—a physician trained at the University of Utah’s medical school—realized the extent of his injuries and recommended AirMed transport to University of Utah hospital.

-There, Entwistle was met by Dr. Steve Morris, an emergency medicine physician, and Dr. William Couldwell, a neurosurgeon with the U‘s Clinical Neurosciences Center.
+There, Entwistle was met by Dr. Steve Morris, an emergency medicine physician, and Dr. William Couldwell, a neurosurgeon with the University of Utah Health's Clinical Neurosciences Center.
 They were concerned about swelling in his brain, and determined the best course of action was to place a stent in the skull to relieve the pressure.
 And then they began a waiting game to see how and if he would recover, as a brain injury can often affect speech, memory, or physical ability.

 “Those first 24 hours were such a critical time,” says Dawna Entwistle, David’s wife.
 “I was in shock, yet you have to sign papers and give the okay for different treatments.
 Luckily, the staff was great about explaining all the risks and benefits to me so that I could make decisions with confidence. ”

 Also on the sidelines was David’s eight-year-old son, Chase.
 “He loves his dad so much,” says Dawna.
 “He was so worried about him and you could see the concern on his face.
 We would bring him to visit and explain that daddy was hurt and would get better but it would take a while.”